idelfrides/TODO_List/README.md

 ### STEP 6: Create database

-Create a database with following commands one by one.
+Update database with following commands one by one.

-      python todo_list_run.py db init
+      python todo_list_run.py db init  [to create, do not execute this]

       python todo_list_run.py db migrate